 I managed to transfer this summer's basil plant to a pot when the weather started to turn, along with some thyme and some rosemary.
 The basil, which I was sure would last only a short while, thrived.
 We even moved the plant to our new place!

-I guess this pesto kick is a sort of morning for my poor little plant.
+I guess this pesto kick is like a mourning for my poor little plant.
 But, I guess this is exactly what's so good about plants: once the days are warm again, the light bright, I'll grow a new one, and the pesto days will be back!
 Until then, it's store-bought basil for me.

 Serves: 4 | Total Time: